 Step 1: Apply the VLOOKUP function and open the formula first.

-Step 2: First argument is LOOKUP Value.
+Step 2: The first argument is the LOOKUP Value.
 Lookup value is our base or available value.
 So select the cell D2 as the reference.

 Step 3: Next is the table array, this is nothing but our main table where all the data resides.
 So select the table array as A2 to B11.

-Step 5: Next argument is column index number, from the selected table from which column actually you are looking for the data.
+Step 5: The next argument is column index number, from the selected table from which column actually you are looking for the data.
 In this case, we have selected two columns and we need the data from the 2nd column, so mention 2 as the argument.

 Step 6: Now the final argument is range lookup i.e. type of lookup.
 Since we are looking at exact match select FALSE or enter zero as the argument.

 Step 7: Close the bracket and hit the enter key.
 We should have the sales value for the product id Prd 5.

 Step 8: What if we want the sales data for the product if Prd6.
 Of course, we can directly enter but this is not the right approach to do.
 Rather we can create the drop-down list and allow the user to select from the drop-down list.
 Press ALT + A + V + V in the cell D2, this is the shortcut key which is the shortcut key to create data validation in excel.